Claire Calvert: Early life and training

 Calvert started ballet training at the age of three.
 She started attending The Royal Ballet School when she was 11, where she was coached by Darcey Bussell.
 She danced lead roles Raymonda Act III and Jabula on her graduation year.
 While she was a student, she danced roles such as a swan in Swan Lake, a nymph in The Sleeping Beauty and a snowflake in The Nutcracker at The Royal Ballet.

 Career

 Calvert graduated into The Royal Ballet in 2007.
 In 2009, while she was still an Artist, she made her principal role debut, as The Lilac Fairy in The Sleeping Beauty.
 She was subsequently named First Artist in 2010, Soloist in 2012 and First Soloist in 2016.
-She has since other principal roles such as the Queen of Dryads and Mercedes in Don Quixote, Lescaut’s Mistress in Manon, Queen of the Willis in Giselle, Hermione in The Winter's Tale, Gypsy Girl in The Two Pigeons, Sugar Plum Fairy and Rose Fairy in The Nutcracker and Mitzi Caspar in Mayerling She has created roles in works including Aeternum and Charlotte Edmonds’s dance film The Indifferent Beak (Deloitte Ignite 14).
+She has since other principal roles such as the Queen of Dryads and Mercedes in Don Quixote, Lescaut’s Mistress in Manon, Queen of the Willis in Giselle, Hermione in The Winter's Tale, Gypsy Girl in The Two Pigeons, Sugar Plum Fairy and Rose Fairy in The Nutcracker and Mitzi Caspar in Mayerling.
+She has created roles in works including Aeternum and Charlotte Edmonds’s dance film The Indifferent Beak (Deloitte Ignite 14).

 Personal life

-In March 2021 Calvert announced her engagement to her co-star and principal dancer of the Royal Ballet, Alexander Campbell.
+In 2022, Calvert married Royal Ballet principal dancer Alexander Campbell.
+The couple have a daughter, born in 2023.